 Proposals show an evolution of traditional Jaguar themes but with the soft curves of previous models substituted by flatter, more defined surfacing.
 But establishing a definitive style hit early setbacks.
 Proposed US safety legislation governing headlamp position led to early proposals featuring a low penetrating nose and retractable headlamps being abandoned.
 ‘Car’s Mel Nichols stated in October 1975, “Pop-ups were dropped, not because of regulations, but because of draft regulations.
 Furthermore, the switch to fixed lamps set Jaguar back by about six months.”

 The resultant reshaping lent XJ27 a distinctive visual identity, but the most striking innovation would lie further aft.
-With aerodynamic stability at the heart of the car’s visual envelope, Sayer adopted a novel solution to the problem of managing the airflow over the rear three quarters of the vehicle. *The twin fin-shaped ‘buttresses’ (or sail panels) performed a similar function to the vestigial tail fins on the racing D-Type. *[A matter subsequently confirmed to this author by a former senior Jaguar insider]
+With aerodynamic stability at the heart of the car’s visual envelope, Sayer adopted a novel solution to the problem of managing the airflow over the rear three quarters of the vehicle. *The twin fin-shaped ‘buttresses’ (or sail panels) performed a similar function to the vestigial tail fins on the racing D-Type. *[A matter subsequently confirmed to this author by Jaguar’s former Engineering Chief, Jim Randle]

 Carefully shaped from Sayer’s mathematical calculations, they controlled the airflow at a crucial area towards the rear quarters of the car, where the airflow is most turbulent.
 Sayer evolved their shape from a good deal of number crunching.
 A notable element to their performance was the twist they exhibited as they flowed rearwards to the rear deck.
 This reduced the drag-inducing wave vortices that spill from the rear of the vehicle as it travels at speed.